iodigital-com/io-technology/data/blog/how-to-build-accessible-main-navigation.md

 #### 4.2 Active subpage

-When the webpage contains a multi-level main navigation, you can use the `title` attribute on the parent link to announce that a sublevel item is the current page.
+When the webpage contains multi-level main navigation, I can use the `title` attribute on the parent link to announce that a sublevel item is the current page.

 > AT info: Now, when I navigate to the 'Products' link via my screen reader, I will hear _"Products, link, Contains